Hong Deok-young: International career

-Seoul FC, temporary national team before the Republic of Korea was established, left for Shanghai in April 1947 and played five matches against Shanghai's amateur football teams.
+Seoul FC, temporary national team before South Korea was established, left for Shanghai in April 1947 and played five matches against Shanghai's amateur football teams.
 Hong participated in these games.

 Hong participated in the 1948 Summer Olympics, South Korea's first international tournament, and contributed to South Korea's first-ever victory against Mexico.
 In the quarter-finals, however, South Korea met the eventual champions Sweden and lost 12–0, the margin of their biggest defeat so far.
 He struggled in Sweden's 48 shots, and was wounded in the chest after the match.

 Hong was selected for the national team for the 1954 FIFA World Cup in Switzerland.
 South Korea qualified for the World Cup by defeating Japan in the qualification.
 However, Korean players got airline tickets late, and arrived in Switzerland ten hours before the start of their first match.
 They lost 9–0 to Hungary's "Magical Magyars" in their first match.
 They met Hungary in the worst condition after they took an airplane for 46 hours, and four players of them left the field in exhaustion during the match.
 The substitute system didn't exist in football at the time, and so South Korea finished the match with only seven players.
 The South Korean manager Kim Yong-sik changed seven players in the second line-up due to his concern about players' stamina, but they lost 7–0 to Turkey.
 Hong played all of the two matches and became the goalkeeper who conceded the most goals in a single World Cup by conceding 16 goals.